Skip to content

 Overview

-gardenadm is a command line tool for bootstrapping Kubernetes clusters called “Autonomous Shoot Clusters”.
+gardenadm is a command line tool for bootstrapping Kubernetes clusters called "Self-Hosted Shoot Clusters".
 Read the gardenadm documentation for more details on its concepts.

-In this guide, we will start a KinD cluster which hosts pods serving as machines for the autonomous shoot cluster – just as for shoot clusters of provider-local.
-The setup supports both the high-touch and medium-touch scenario of gardenadm.
+In this guide, we will start a KinD cluster which hosts pods serving as machines for the self-hosted shoot cluster – just as for shoot clusters of provider-local.
+The setup supports both the "unmanaged infrastructure" and the "managed infrastructure" scenario of gardenadm.

 Based on Skaffold, the container images for all required components will be built and deployed into the cluster.
 This also includes the gardenadm CLI, which is installed on the machine pods by pulling the container image and extracting the binary.